 It wouldn’t be a proper visit for us if we didn’t find a market.
 From tulip bulbs and mums to roses and orchids, just about every flower on your list can be found at the daily flower market in Bremen.
 Outside the Church of Our Lady, this spot is a fun place to browse the colorful offerings and watch locals go about their daily business.

 Originally occupied by coopers, Bremen’s narrow Böttcherstrasse was transformed into a street of art in the 1920s.
 The project, commissioned by Bremen native and inventor of decaf coffee Ludwig Roselius, led to the creation of museums as well as sculptures and works of art lining the street.
 You can’t miss the huge gold sculpture at the street’s entrance, which will lead you passed unusual expressionist architecture, unique galleries, and the famous Glockenspiel House.

 We visited Bremen thanks to the German National Tourist Board.
 All opinions of the charming and historic are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – at no additional cost to you.